libfirm/cparser/README.md

 ------------

 cparser is a recursive descent C99 parser written in C99.
-It contains a preprocessor, lexer and parser, constructs an AST and does semantic analysis.
+It contains a preprocessor, lexer, parser, constructs an AST and does semantic analysis.
 It acts as a frontend to the libFirm intermediate representation library.
-This performs optimization and code generation for several backends, which can be selected at runtime of the compiler.
-It comes with typical compiler driver logic for parsing the commandline to set up the environment and code generator as well as calling assemblers and linkers.
-This allows it to be a drop-in replacement for gcc or clang in many situations.
+This way optimization and code generation is performed.
+The compiler supports cross compilation to multiple target architectures with a commandline switch.
+It comes with driver logic for calling assemblers and linkers as well as parsing command line options.
+This allows it to be a drop in replacement for gcc or clang in many situations.

 Building and Installation
 -------------------------